 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Anxiety, restlessness, fever, muscle spasms, twitching, diarrhea, seeing or hearing things that are not there
+- Anxiety, confusion, restlessness, fever, muscle spasms, twitching, diarrhea, seeing or hearing things that are not there

 - Extreme dizziness or weakness, shallow breathing, slow or uneven heartbeat, sweating, seizures, cold or clammy skin

 If you notice these less serious side effects, talk with your doctor: